 Have you used verbs that are both observable and measurable in each of your TLOs?

-Describe how each verb is observable and how that verb has the capacity of being measured.
+Describe how each verb is observable and how that verb has the capacity to be measured.

-Task #3.
-The purpose of this task is to determine whether your objectives reflect a level of thinking and understanding that is appropriate for the target audience, based on their existing knowledge and skills.
-In Task #2 you made certain that each of your objectives was observable and measurable.
-Now you must do two things: 1) determine at what cognitive level you have written your objective, and then 2) compare that cognitive level with the findings of your audience analysis; the two must align.
-That is, the objective must not be below or beyond the target audience’s cognitive ability.
+Task #3: The purpose of this task is to determine whether your objectives reflect a level of thinking and understanding that is appropriate for the target audience, based on their existing knowledge and skills.
+In Task #2, you made certain that each of your objectives was observable and measurable.
+Now you must do two things: 1) determine at what cognitive level you have written your objective, and then 2) compare that cognitive level with the findings of your audience analysis.
+The two must align; that is, the objective must not be below or beyond the target audience’s cognitive ability.

-To do this we will first place each objective in the first column of the chart below.
-In the second column write in the level of Bloom’s taxonomy to which the objective is written, and in the third column, write to what knowledge dimension the objective is written.
+To do this, place each objective in the first column of the chart below.
+In the second column, write the level of Bloom’s Taxonomy to which the objective is written, and in the third column, write to what knowledge dimension the objective is written.